clojurists-together/clojuriststogether.org/content/news/2024/Feb. 2024 Short Term Project Updates .md

 ---
 <br>
-Our first round of reports are in from some of our Q1 2024 deveopers.
+Our first round of reports is in from some of our Q1 2024 deveopers.

 [Benjamin Kamphaus: UnifyBio](#benjamin-kamphaus-unifybio)
 [Chris McCormack: Sitefox](#chris-mccormack-sitefox)